Khushbooagarwalhub/etl/README.md

 The above table shows what were the position of the countries in the each World cup vs what  was the FIFA rank given to the teams before the matches.

+The above dataframe was connected to postgresql to get the final database